ongres/stackgres/doc/content/en/04-administration-guide/10-replication/01-replication-modes/06-replication-group/_index.md

 +----------------+------------------+--------------+-----------+----+-----------+------------------+
 ```

-The same as the latest example but using the `readonly` role SG added the Patroni `nofailover` tag to the "group", hence these members will never be promoted to Leader.
+The same as the latest example but using the `readonly` role that adds the Patroni `nofailover` tag to the "group", hence these members will never be promoted to leader.

-## Mixing roles!
+## Combining roles!

-The next example explains how SG supports the idea of creating many group within the cluster
+The next example explains how creating many group within the cluster is supported

 ```yaml
 cat << EOF | kubectl apply -f -